Kikobeats/kikobeats.com/_posts/2019-24-03-culture-shipping.md

 ## Build Less

-Do less than yours competitors to beat them.
+Do less than your competitors to beat them.

 Change must be easy and cheap.
 Lower the cost of change by: